james-salafatinos/nfc-tracker/README.md

 ## Habits

+# Notes
+## Challenges
 - Use Google sheets
-- Exported from Habit Bull
-    - Theres just no good app with a straight forward api and ease of use
+- Theres just no good habit, sleep tracker, simple data tracker apps with an API
 - Setup:
-    - Have the "Habits" google sheet as a button on the home screen (imitating an app)
+    - Have the google sheet data tracker as a button on the home screen (imitating an app)
     - Have a recorded macro on google apps script to add the csv rows every day
         - This is so I do not have to manually copy and paste (the goal is as easy data collection as possible)
     - On the google apps script/recorded macro, there is an option to set the trigger to run daily.
-        - This essentially adds my habits, ready for me to click a checkbox if I did them, every day.
+        - This essentially adds my rows automatically for me to just tap checkboxes.
+Checkboxes can be encoded as 0 and 1 within google sheets.
+For example, with the macro, the app is lets me just click a click a checkbox if I did my habits, every day.
+- Pro organization move is having the visualizations in a separate folder and calling them in the index.js file
+    - <% include ../partials/test_polygons.ejs %>
+        *Note* This must be inside of an `<svg id = 'example_id'>` tag and the file goes like this: ` d3.select(#example_id).append('svg') `
 ##Key to organization
-<% include ../partials/test_polygons.ejs %>